Welcome to Backcountry Canada Travel

 Growing up in a small village in Switzerland, at a time when travelling and trips to foreign countries were still out of the norm, I decided that I would go and explore the world.
 Immigrating to Canada was never on my mind.

-Just after my twentieths birthday, I went on board of a large passenger ship in Italy heading for Australia, with a landed immigrant visa in my pocket.
-I didn’t know much about Australia then, nobody I knew had ever been there, no cell phones or Skype, and land line phone calls were extremely expensive.
+Just after my twentieth birthday, I went on board of a large passenger ship in Italy heading for Australia, with a landed immigrant visa in my pocket.
+I didn’t know much about Australia then, nobody I knew had ever been there, no cell phones or Skype, and landline phone calls were extremely expensive.